-Students can explore a variety of twodimensional experiences aimed at improving artistic skills and awareness, assisting each individual to attain a level of competency in a range of art experiences.
-Students explore the History of Art and then apply this new appreciation and understanding to the development of their practical folio.
+Students can explore a variety of twodimensional outcomes aimed at improving artistic skills and awareness, assisting each individual to attain a level of competency in a range of art experiences.
+Students explore the History of Impressionism and Surrealism and then apply this new appreciation and understanding to the development of their practical folio.